arashnm80/arashnm80.github.io/handbook/i-dentity.md

 > Every great painter paints what he is.

-> I'm gonna change the world and I'm not gonna ask for permission.

 > A great writer writes like there is no one else in the world to read.

 > If I can't fix myself how can I fix the world?